Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: ACKNOWLEDGMENT

 \begin{IEEEbiography}[{ }] {Steven Peters}~was born in 1987 and received his PhD (Dr.-Ing.) in 2013, at Karlsruhe Institute of Technology, Karlsruhe, Baden-Württemberg, Germany.
 From 2016 to 2022 he worked as Manager of Artificial Intelligence Research at Mercedes-Benz AG in Germany.
 He is a Full Professor at the Technical University of Darmstadt, Darmstadt, Germany and heads the Institute of Automotive Engineering in the Department of Mechanical Engineering since 2022. \end{IEEEbiography} -1\baselineskip

-\begin{IEEEbiography}[{ }] {Andrea Stocco}~is an Assistant Professor at the Technical University of Munich at the Chair of Software Engineering for Data-intensive Applications of the School of Computation, Information and Technology.
+\begin{IEEEbiography}[{ }] {Andrea Stocco}~is an Assistant Professor at the Technical University of Munich at the Chair of Software Engineering for Data-intensive Applications.
 He is also the head of the Automated Software Testing unit at fortiss.
 His research focuses on the interface between software engineering and deep learning with the goals of improving the robustness, reliability, and dependability of data-intensive software systems.
-He is the recipient of several awards, including two Distinguished Paper Awards at the 18th International Conference on Software Testing, Verification and Validation (ICST 2025), the Best Paper Award at the 16th International Conference on the Quality of Information and Communications Technology (QUATIC 2023) and the Best Student Paper Award at the 16th International Conference on Web Engineering (ICWE 2016).
-He serves on the program committees of top-tier software engineering conferences such as ICSE, FSE, ISSTA, and ICST, and reviews for numerous software engineering journals including TSE, TOSEM, EMSE, JSS, and IST. \end{IEEEbiography} -1\baselineskip
+He has received multiple best and distinguished paper awards at leading international conferences, including ICST (2025), QUATIC (2023), and ICWE (2016).
+He serves on the program committees of top-tier software engineering conferences (e.g., ICSE, FSE, ISSTA, ICST) and reviews for software engineering journals (e.g., TSE, TOSEM, EMSE, JSS, IST). \end{IEEEbiography} -1\baselineskip

-\begin{IEEEbiography}[{ }] {Bassam Alrifaee} is a professor at the University of the Bundeswehr Munich, directs the Professorship for Adaptive Behavior of Autonomous Vehicles.
+\begin{IEEEbiography}[{ }] {Bassam Alrifaee}~is a professor at the University of the Bundeswehr Munich, directs the Professorship for Adaptive Behavior of Autonomous Vehicles.
 Formerly at RWTH Aachen University, he founded the Cyber-Physical Mobility (CPM) group and the CPM Lab (2017–2024).
 He held a Visiting Scholar role at the University of Delaware in 2023.
 His research focuses on distributed control, service-oriented architectures, and connected and automated vehicles.
 Prof. Alrifaee secured grants and received awards for his advisory and editorial work.
 He holds Senior Member status at IEEE. \end{IEEEbiography} -1\baselineskip